Advanced search

 No formal studies of the effect of fruquintinib on wound healing have been conducted.

-Patients are recommended to withhold fruquintinib prior to surgery.
-Fruquintinib should be resumed after surgery as clinically indicated when there is evidence of adequate wound healing.
+Patients are recommended to withhold fruquintinib for at least 2 weeks prior to surgery.
+Fruquintinib should not be resumed for at least 2 weeks after surgery, as clinically indicated when there is evidence of adequate wound healing.

 Arterial thromboembolic events